-- 23. the funding for Indigent Burial Assistance be capped for the 2024/25 Financial Year at R689 100; - 24. the profit on sale of all erven be allocated 100% to the Rates and General Capital Replacement Reserve account; - 25. should there be any unspent conditional grants received from the National Fiscus at year end, Council hereby requests that the City Manager via letters to the respective transferring officers apply for a roll-over of funds received in 2023/2024 financial year, namely the 2024/25 financial year; - 26. although Council has an approved Virement Policy, in terms of this 2024/25 MTREF Budget appropriation, a MFMA mSCOA Circular No. 8 (DMS 1402904) be Adopted with the following: - No virements (transfers) will be allowed out of: - All Repairs and Maintenance Projects unless approval has been sort jointly between the City Manager and the Chief Financial Officer; - Purchase of Bulk Electricity and Bulk Water Projects; - A Project extending over/ incorporating more than one mSCOA function or subfunction, then savings in the budgetary allocation in a function or sub-function may be applied across the functions and/ or sub-functions directly linked to the same Project and Funding Source; - Where the Finance and Administrative function or sub-function is directly linked to another Function or sub function, then savings in the linked function/ sub-function may be applied in the Finance and Administrative function or vice versa2.
-This means that virements between Rates Services and Trading Services and across Trading Service are not allowed; - Virements cannot be permitted in relation to the revenue side of the budget; - Virements between functions should be permitted where the proposed shifts in funding facilitate sound risk and financial management (e.g. the management of central insurance funds and insurance claims from separate votes); - Virements from the capital budget to the operating budget should not be permitted, Operational funds to the Capital Budget may be done, but only via an Adjustments budget; - Virements towards employee related costs should not be permitted, except where: - temporary/ contracted (budget for as contracted services in terms to the mSCOA Classification) staff status has changed to permanent staff; or - the budget savings resulted from Outsourced Services within the same function in terms of a Council delegated authority).
+- 23. the funding for Indigent Burial Assistance be capped for the 2024/2025 financial year at R689 100; - 24. the profit on sale of all erven be allocated 100% to the Rates and General Capital Replacement Reserve account; - 25. should there be any unspent conditional grants received from the National Fiscus at year end, Council hereby requests that the City Manager via letters to the respective transferring officers apply for a roll-over of funds received in 2023/2024 financial year to the next financial year, namely the 2024/2025 financial year; - 26. although Council has an approved Virement Policy, in terms of this 2024/2025 MTREF Budget appropriation, a MFMA mSCOA Circular No. 8 (DMS 1402904) be Adopted with the following: - no virements (transfers) will be allowed out of:

-- 27. to ensure that monies are spent efficiently and effectively in the repairs and maintenance environment for both operating and capital budgets, no Repairs and Maintenance budget can be utilised unless each project for repairs and maintenance is utilised strictly in terms of the 2024/25 Asset Maintenance Plan and captured accordingly on the Work Breakdown Structure (WBS) of the uM-SAP system; - 28. to ensure that all capital budgets are spent efficiently and effectively, no approved tenders can proceed unless clearly defined work deliverables are documented in the Contracts module and Project systems module and captured accordingly in the Work Break-down Structure (WBS): - 29.
+- all Repairs and Maintenance Projects unless approval has been sort jointly between the City Manager and the Chief Financial Officer; and - purchase of Bulk Electricity and Bulk Water Projects; - a Project extending over / incorporating more than one mSCOA function or sub function, then savings in the budgetary allocation in a function or sub-function may be applied across the functions and / or sub-functions directly linked to the same Project and Funding Source; - where the Finance and Administrative function or sub-function is directly linked to another Function or sub function, then savings in the linked function / sub-function may be applied in the Finance and Administrative function or vice versa2.
+This means that virements between Rates Services and Trading Services and across Trading Service are not allowed; - virements cannot be permitted in relation to the revenue side of the budget; - virements between functions should be permitted where the proposed shifts in funding facilitate sound risk and financial management (e.g. the management of central insurance funds and insurance claims from separate votes); - virements from the capital budget to the operating budget should not be permitted, Operational funds to the Capital Budget may be done, but only via an Adjustments budget; - virements towards employee related costs should not be permitted, except where: - temporary / contracted (budget for as contracted services in terms to the mSCOA Classification) staff status has changed to permanent staff; or - the budget savings resulted from Outsourced Services within the same function in terms of a Council delegated authority). - 27. to ensure that monies are spent efficiently and effectively in the repairs and maintenance environment for both operating and capital budgets, no Repairs and Maintenance budget can be utilised unless each project for repairs and maintenance is utilised strictly in terms of the 2024/2025 Asset Maintenance Plan and captured accordingly on the Work Breakdown Structure (WBS) of the uM-SAP System; - 28. to ensure that all capital budgets are spent efficiently and effectively, no approved tenders can proceed unless clearly defined work deliverables are documented in the Contracts module and Project systems module and captured accordingly in the Work Break- down Structure (WBS); - 29.
 Council adopts National Treasury's MFMA Circular number 126 dated 7 December 2023 (DMS 1642080) and Circular number 128 dated 8 March 2024 (DMS 1658167) that is in line with Section 168(3)(a) of the Municipal Finance Management Act 56 of 2003; - 30. the Debt Impairment Policy as per Annexure M (DMS 1659183) be approved; - 31.
-Refuse basic charge be applied for companies utilising private companies for waste removal: - 32. all sectional title properties be billed water basic charges as a charge related to the ownership of the property rather than on the Body Corporate individually; - cease charging normal water basic charge based on the quantity of the meters and 33. volumes for the sectional titles; - the Department Corporate Services: ICT to submit a progress report on SAP 34. implementation to serve at the Financial Services Portfolio Committee in August 2024; and - 35. it be noted that the projects to be included in the Adjustments Budget prior to the approval by Council are as follows: - Empangeni Revitalisation Project a) - b) Mandlazini Road Phase 1B - c) Water meters
+Refuse Basic Charge be applied for companies utilising private companies for waste removal;